Generation and read-out of many-body Bell correlations with a probe qubit

 Finally, according to~\cite{Wysocki2025}, the off-diagonal element $a$ provides a lower bound for $\Id{\varrho_N}$---the quantum Fisher information (QFI) associated with the system's state~\cite{Braunstein1994}, namely

 where $\varphi=\arg(a)$.
-By setting the susceptibility of $\hat\varrho_N(\theta)$ to changing $\theta$, the QFI sets the ultimate precision $\Delta\theta$ of phase estimation that can be achieved with it.
+The QFI sets the ultimate precision $\Delta\theta$ of phase estimation that can be achieved with $\hat\varrho_N(\theta)$.
 According to~\cite{Wysocki2025}, the above bound is tight for a large family of relevant multi-qubit states.

 The above set of quantities, which all can be obtained from $a$, form a hierarchy

 Depending on the setting, any of these parameters can be used to determine the lower bound of the system's entanglement depth and metrological usability.